Warning notification:Warning

 5. Safari

-Some women may have difficulty controlling urine, wind or poo after birth.
-You may notice urine is leaking or that poo is leaking from your back passage.
+Some women may have difficulty controlling pee, farts or poo after birth.
+You may leak pee (urinary incontinence) or poo (faecal incontinence).

 Pelvic floor exercises

 Doing pelvic floor exercises after the birth is very important.
-They will improve continence (your ability to control) both the bladder and bowel.
+They will improve your ability to control both the bladder and bowel.

 Anal sphincter squeezes